Consultant and Lobbyist

 He served as executive director from 2004 until July 2018.

 He is a native Kansan.
 He grew up in Lyndon, 30 miles south of Topeka, and graduated from Kansas State University in 1973 with a B.S. degree in Journalism and Mass Communications.

-During his journalism career of more than four decades, he has been a reporter, editor and publisher in four states: Kansas, Missouri, Nebraska and South Dakota.
+During his journalism career of more than four decades, he was a reporter, editor and publisher in four states: Kansas, Missouri, Nebraska and South Dakota.
 He was editor and publisher of the Brookings Register (S.D.) from 1982 to 1987 and then of the Newton Kansan from 1987 to 2003.

 He was a member of the 1988 Leadership Kansas class and traveled to Haiti on a two-week church mission trip in 1990.
-While at K-State, he was a member of the KSU Marching Band for two years.
 He has been a member of the K-State Alumni Association Board of Directors and the KSU Foundation Board of Trustees.
 He is past president of the KSU Journalism Advisory Committee.
-He is also past president of the Newspaper Association Managers, an organization of press association managers representing newspapers in the United States and Canada, and the Newton Rotary Club and is a member of the Kansas Sunshine Coalition for Open Government board of directors.
+He is also past president of the Newspaper Association Managers, an organization of press association managers representing newspapers in the United States and Canada, and is a member of the Kansas Sunshine Coalition for Open Government and the Kansas Client Protection Fund board of directors.

-He and his wife, Lucinda, established an endowed scholarship fund in 2010 through the Kansas Newspaper Foundation that annually awards a $1,000 or $1,500 scholarship to a print journalism student at K-State.
+He and his wife, Lucinda, established an endowed scholarship fund in 2010 through the Kansas Newspaper Foundation that annually awards a $1,500 scholarship to a journalism student at K-State.

 They have two married daughters, Beth (Russ) Iversen and Ashley (Matt) All, and seven grandchildren: Olivia and Sebastian Iversen and Thomas, Helena, Penelope, Silvia and Georgia All.